-Bihar: Six dead after Seemanchal Express derails, rescue operations underway
+Bihar: Six killed after Seemanchal Express derails, probe ordered

 Railway Minister, Piyush Goyal's office has said that rescue and relief operations are on.

-Smita Vats Sharma, Additional Director General PR (Rail) said,''We are focusing on rescue and relief operations right now.
+"We are focusing on rescue and relief operations right now.
 Railway Accident Medical Van along with team of doctors are at site.
-Two teams of NDRF have also reached the spot.''
+Two teams of NDRF have also reached the spot," Smita Vats Sharma, Additional Director General PR (Rail), said.

+Bihar Chief Minister Nitish Kumar has expressed grief over the Seemanchal Express derailment incident and has directed the administration to provide all kind of assistance.

+The Railway has ordered an inquiry into the accident.
+CRS Eastern Circle Latif Khan will conduct a probe in the accident, news agency ANI reported.